Last Updated on December 30, 2020

-Neal Schaffer is a recognized leader in helping businesses Maximize Your Social as a global keynote speaker, university educator, social media agency owner, author, and social media strategy consultant.
+Neal Schaffer is a recognized leader in helping businesses Maximize Your Social as a global keynote speaker, university educator, social media agency owner, author, and social media marketing strategy consultant.
 From Fortune 50 enterprises to Grammy Award-Winning musicians, Neal has helped leading brands reach their next level in social media marketing.

 As a top business influencer, Neal provides a wealth of knowledge in this Spotlight.
 Check out our interview video and accompanying transcript so you can learn how to maximize your social!

 In addition to being recognized as a Forbes Top 50 Social Media Power Influencer and a Forbes Top 5 Social Sales Influencer, you’re also an educator, speaker and author.
 When did you begin to focus your career on social media as a monetization strategy?